ECAP5/ECAP5-BSOM/docs/src/arch/1_introduction.rst

     - IS43DR16320E 32Mx16 DDR2 DRAM

   * - DS6
-    - January 19, 2021
+    - September 21, 2023
     - N/A
-    - XL Family of Low Phase Noise Quartz-based PLL Oscillators
+    - Plastic Package Ultra Miniature Pure Silicon Clock Oscillators

   * - AN1
     - May, 2023